Agora: Trust Less and Open More in Verification for Confidential Computing: Verifying SFI (Continued)

-In Lucet-compiled code, the stack grows down.
+The safety of stack access is largely the same as a heap access, with a few minor differences.
 The base-stack pointer $\tt rbp$ at function start is an anchor point of its stack frame where there is an 8KB read-only section above it (holding the return address and spilled arguments of the function), as well as a 4KB read and write region below it (holding the function's local variables).
 The stack pointer $\tt rsp$ is modified via instructions such as $\tt pop$ and $\tt push$ in the function.

-In order to check memory access instructions comply with stack access safety, the following rules must be checked:
+To verify memory access instructions comply with stack access safety, the following rules must be checked:

 where ${\tt Addr}$ is the target of the validated memory access instruction.
 Following the same workflow in verifying heap access safety, we can verify stack safety.

 \if 0

 \autoref{code:stack} shows a function prologue and a few instructions following it.
 There are two stack writes in this snippet.
 At \addr{95e0}, the $\tt push$ instruction first decreases $\tt rsp$ by 8 bytes and writes $\tt rbp.0$ onto the stack.
 The proof at \addr{95e0} provides sufficient information for $\tt{STACKWRITE\text{\ding{51}}}$ to verify at this instruction.
 Similar for the stack write at \addr{95e8}, the write address $\tt rsp.2 + \addr{8}$ also complies with the $\tt{STACKWRITE\text{\ding{51}}}$ check. \fi